Ognian Mikov: Hi Ned, thank you for accepting our invitation for speaking with us for all the readers of Ultimate Poker

 Q: How did you parents react first when you told them about how you are going to make a living?
 From what I’ve spoken with other players it was not until one big hit when their families accepted poker as a real profession.

 A: As I said before – I was still working and I didn’t decide for sure that I will play poker for living.
 Anyway, I started to win from the very beginning.
 My parents didn’t understand the game, risk, swings so they support me in a way that it is my choice.
-They didn’t stopped me but they didn’t know how to support me in tough times as well.
+They didn’t stop me but they didn’t know how to support me in tough times as well.

 Q: What are the main ways you developed your game during the years.
 Did you take any poker lessons from professional players?
-What do you think can someone become a really successful player without personal or other type of coaching?
+What do you think can someone become a really successful player without personal or another type of coaching?

 A: I read books and I also took few lessons from different coaches.
 I learn something valuable from anyone.
 In any area if you do the work and follow the right steps you can reach your maximum potential as fast as possible.
 The coach is the right person to tell you what the right steps are.
 You are the one who will do the work.
 If you are smart enough and talented you can become good without a coach.
 But with good coach it is faster and you avoid mistakes.

 Q: Have you developed a specific routine- for example before starting your session, to spend some time analyzing previous hands and situations, to exercise?